fedorenchik/PlanetVim/.vim/pack/basic/start/vim-mark/README.md

 - Mark updates across windows now use win\_execute() (since Vim 8.1.1418) instead of :windo.
 This hopefully addresses the changes in window sizes that have been reported (e.g. in #34).
+- Add &lt;Plug&gt;MarkSearchAnyOrDefaultNext and &lt;Plug&gt;MarkSearchAnyOrDefaultPrev
+  for an any-mark search with fallback to the built-in search pattern.
+  Suggested by Denis Kasak.

 __You need to update to ingo-library ([vimscript #4433](http://www.vim.org/scripts/script.php?script_id=4433)) version 1.043!__